Diving in Saint Lucia

-Vaccinations are not required for entering the Caribbean if you’re coming from the U.S., Britain, or Canada.
+Vaccinations are not required for entering the Caribbean if you're coming from the United States.
 Before traveling check with the CDC here.
 Culture and Customs

 Since the first European discover of Saint Lucia, power over the island has passed between many hands, and each of the island’s